scred47/pleezer/tests/fixtures/gateway/user_data/README.md

 ### Important Notes

 - A `USER_ID` of "0" indicates no user is logged in (invalid session)
-- All identifiers, tokens, and personal information in these fixtures have been anonymized while maintaining the original format and structure
+- All identifiers and tokens use obvious placeholder patterns (xxxxx) to clearly indicate they are non-functional
-- The structure of the responses is authentic, but all values are synthetic
+- The structure of the responses is authentic, but all values are intentionally artificial

 ## Purpose

-These fixtures document the structure and variations of the Deezer user data API responses, helping developers understand the possible fields and values they might encounter when implementing API integrations.
-They are provided for reference only and cannot be used for actual authentication or user identification.
+These fixtures document the structure and variations of the Deezer user data API responses for development and testing purposes only.
+They maintain the format and structure of real responses while using clearly non-realistic values to prevent any potential misuse.